jaimemorav/project-1-game/README.md

 Extra:
 Appear some enemies, that the Doodle has to avoid.
-Add some power Ups to jump more.
+Add some power Ups to jump more o ascend.
 * * *
 ## MVP
 ### Technique